- Co-existence of different crops is not a new issue.

 - The potential for cross-pollination is only present in certain well-defined cases.
-Good communication between nearby farmers and other codes of conduct can ensure problem-free co-existence through agreement to separate crops of the same type.
+Effective communication between nearby farmers and other codes of conduct can ensure problem-free co-existence through agreement to separate crops of the same type.

 CropLife International Position on Co-existence

 Co-existence guidelines relating to crops produced through biotechnology should focus on the feasibility and costs of management practices that aim to avoid the unintended presence of GM material in other produce.
-Growers who will benefit from a specific quality standard should not expect their neighbours to bear the special management costs of meeting that standard; to do so would reverse fundamental concepts of freedom of economic activity and would establish a dangerous precedent.
+Growers who will benefit from a specific quality standard should not expect their neighbors to bear the special management costs of meeting that standard; to do so would reverse fundamental concepts of freedom of economic activity and would establish a dangerous precedent.